Handy checklist when considering a parental engagement software switch

 The consequence of these hard-to-reach parents is significant; the admin work associated with tracking down those parents places a burden on school staff.
 Often, letters will need to be printed out and sent, which costs time and money, endless phone calls will need to be made and, in some cases, teachers might even have to chase parents down on the playground.

 To improve the all-important figure of engaged parents, a quarter (25%) of schools surveyed said that the use of better school communications software would likely make a difference.
 But before they go about a major switch, how do they assess the value they are getting from their current solution and how do they ensure that their new one fits their needs?
-Below is our checklist that schools should be running through before they take the plunge.
+Below is our checklist that schools should be running through before they take the plunge with a new parental engagement software.

 Does the software enable seamless communications across every channel?